Pietism: Establishment reaction

-Authorities within state-endorsed Churches were suspicious of pietist doctrine which they often viewed as a social danger, as it "seemed either to generate an excess of evangelical fervor and so disturb the public tranquility or to promote a mysticism so nebulous as to obscure the imperatives of morality.
-A movement which cultivated religious feeling almost as an end itself".
-While some pietists (such as Francis Magny) held that "mysticism and the moral law went together", for others (like his pupil Françoise-Louise de la Tour) "pietist mysticism did less to reinforce the moral law than to take its place… the principle of 'guidance by inner light' was often a signal to follow the most intense of her inner sentiments… the supremacy of feeling over reason".
-Religious authorities could bring pressure on pietists, such as when they brought some of Magny's followers before the local consistory to answer questions about their unorthodox views or when they banished Magny from Vevey for heterodoxy in 1713.
+Authorities within state-endorsed Churches were suspicious of pietist doctrine, which they often viewed as a social danger, as it "seemed either to generate an excess of evangelical fervor and so disturb the public tranquility or to promote a mysticism so nebulous as to obscure the imperatives of morality.
+A movement which cultivated religious feeling almost as an end itself."
+Some pietists (such as Francis Magny) held that "mysticism and the moral law went together", but for others (like his pupil Françoise-Louise de la Tour), "pietist mysticism did less to reinforce the moral law than to take its place... the principle of 'guidance by inner light' was often a signal to follow the most intense of her inner sentiments... the supremacy of feeling over reason."
+Religious authorities could bring pressure on pietism like when they brought some of Magny's followers before the local consistory to answer questions about their unorthodox views or when they banished Magny from Vevey for heterodoxy in 1713.
 Likewise, pietism challenged the orthodoxy via new media and formats: Periodical journals gained importance versus the former pasquills and single thesis, traditional disputation was replaced by competitive debating, which tried to gain new knowledge instead of defending orthodox scholarship.